uccser/cs-field-guide/text/en/further-information/glossary-old.md

 ## Key (in cryptography)

-The password or secret value that is used to encrypt and decrypt an encrypted file (without having to use an “attack”).
+The password or secret value that is used to encrypt and decrypt an encrypted file (without having to use an "attack").
 Some widely used methods have different keys for encryption and decryption.

 ## Kilobyte

 About 1000 bytes.
 This is 8,000 individual bits (i.e. 0’s and 1’s).
-[We say “about” 1000 bytes because the term is ambiguous and it is often taken as 1024 bytes; however, rounding it to 1000 is close enough for most calculations].
-Commonly referred to as a “KB”.
+[We say "about" 1000 bytes because the term is ambiguous and it is often taken as 1024 bytes; however, rounding it to 1000 is close enough for most calculations].
+Commonly referred to as a "KB".

 ## Known plain-text Attack